Economics Honors Track

 - HON 496: Senior Honors Project

-Students can join the Economics Honors Track any time after they are accepted into the UH Manoa Honors Program.
+Students can participate in the Economic Honors Track any time after they are accepted into the UHM Honors Program and have secured a faculty mentor from the Economics Department.

 Here are a list of forms for the Economics Honors Program: